Free Association Therapy: Exploring Free Associations

 What is an example of free association in mental health treatment and advice diagnosis?

-A therapist says "mother," and a patient responds instantly with "strict."
-This could reveal feelings or memories linked to their upbringing.
+A therapist says, "mother," and a patient responds instantly with "strict," possibly suggesting or revealing feelings or memories from the patient’s life related to their upbringing.

 How do you explain word association in the mind?

-Word association is when one word triggers another based on past experiences, emotions, or learned connections.
+Word association is when one word triggers another based on past experiences, emotions, or learned connections in a patient’s life.
 It helps reveal thought patterns.

 Why is free association important for mental health advice, diagnosis, and treatment?